 What would you say was the highlight of the trip/was there a stand out moment?

 There were so many!
-Hearing a group of howler monkeys for the first time was out of this world, setting eyes on La Fortuna waterfall and the surrounding intensity of the rhythmic sounds of the cicadas in the Arenal forest.
+Hearing a group of howler monkeys for the first time was out of this world.
+And setting eyes on La Fortuna waterfall and the surrounding intensity of the rhythmic sounds of the cicadas in the Arenal forest.

 Ziplining through the magical Monteverde Cloud Forest.
 Seeing humpback whales with their calves in the warm Pacific Sea on a catamaran boat trip.

 Hiking through Manuel Antonio National Park with a guide (highly recommended to go with a guide), finding Sloths and other incredible wildlife and then being rewarded with the most gorgeous beach at the end.
 The Arenal Volcano, what a spectacular sight when the clouds disappeared and it came in perfect full symmetrical view!

 Is Costa Rica an expensive destination for families?
 Did you find there were discounts available for the children?